The Hong Kong Polytechnic University

 Redevelopment of Blocks VA and VS

-To meet Hong Kong’s long term healthcare manpower needs and accommodate additional student intake, the University has planned to redevelop the site currently occupied by the Michael Clinton Swimming Pool, Shaw Sports Complex, Shaw Amenity Complex and Fong Shu Chuen Hall.
-The redevelopment will provide an additional 27,000m2 of net operational floor area for academic space, while redeveloping around 8,200m2 of net operational floor area for existing facilities and an additional 2,400m2 of net operational floor area for indoor sports facilities.
-A welcoming vehicular entrance will be built to connect the PolyU campus to Chatham Road South.
-The project is targeted for completion in phases by the third quarter of 2030, subject to funding approval by the Government by the second quarter of 2024.
+To cater for the additional student intake to meet Hong Kong’s long-term healthcare manpower needs, the University plans to redevelop the site currently occupied by the Michael Clinton Swimming Pool, Shaw Sports Complex, Shaw Amenity Complex and Fong Shu Chuen Hall, to provide an additional 27,460m2 net operational floor area of academic space.
+The existing space of around 8,320m2 net operational floor area will also be redeveloped.
+A vehicular entrance will be built connecting the PolyU campus to Chatham Road South.
+Subject to funding approval by the Government in the second quarter of 2025, the project is targeted for move-in by end of 2031.